qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

 ..........

 ``Input layer`` [vector: any]
-  One layer containing feature(s) to be compared.
+  First layer to extract (parts of) features from.

-``Difference layer`` [vector: any]
+``Overlay layer`` [vector: any]
-  Subtracting layer.
+  Second layer to extract (parts of) features from.

 Output
 ......

 ``Symmetrical difference`` [vector: any]
-  Layer containing the symmetrical differences feature of the input layer.
+  Layer containing (parts of) features from each layer not overlapping the other layer.

 See also
 ........